poseidon/matchbox/Documentation/cloud-config.md

 ## Configs

-Here is an example cloud-config which starts some units and writes a file.
+Here is an example Cloud-Config which starts some units and writes a file.

     #cloud-config
     coreos: